yrabbit/MRiscoCProUI/README.md

 This work would not be possible without me spending time working on it for free.

-I would greatly appreate supporters, helpers and betatesters whenever possible.
+I would greatly appreciate supporters, helpers, and betatesters whenever possible.

-Please consider making a donation or show your support or input if you end up using this firmware.
+Please show your support by considering making a donation, or giving your input if you end up using this firmware.

 It wasn't easy getting it to this point.
 I am just a basic programmer and the work is mostly trial and error.
-Thank goodness for VS Code's compiler which shows me what changes need to be made as I make them.
+Thank goodness for VS Code's compiler and also AI like ChatGPT which shows me what changes need to be made as I make them.

 Marlin firmware is an Open Source project hosted on Github, [Marlin](https://marlinfw.org/) is owned and maintained by the maker community.